 Before they’d even gone I was on a plane to Bangkok, and Lara was on another a day later, to spend time in the kitchen at Nahm shooting the Noma team for the Gelinaz!
 Shuffle.
 After a week of eating wonderful Thai and Chinese food, we’re home in Siem Reap and… we’re craving home-cooked comfort food classics.

 Whenever we return home after a trip that’s inevitably involved lots of local eating — even when we’ve been eating food we’ve absolutely loved, like the myriad cuisines of Myanmar, which we’re going to be writing a lot more about — we still find ourselves craving a few staple comfort food classics that I like to make.

 They’re homely, they make for great aromas in our apartment, and they’re versatile — we can often get two or three meals out of the one batch of cooking, which is perfect for us as we’re usually busy working on the stories or books we’d gone away to research and are busy trying to meet several deadlines.

 Here are our favourite home-cooked comfort food recipes — along with some of the challenges we have making them here in Cambodia.

 My slow-cooked ragù Bolognese is a Northern Italian classic that takes a good four to five hours to make but while it’s on the stove it produces some of the best aromas you can fill a kitchen with.
-For many years, I have alway used the same recipe, Chef Mario Batali’s Ragù Bolognese.
-While I don’t really care for some of his recipes, this one is a gem.

 The first night we’ll have tagliatelle al ragù (whenever I see ‘spaghetti Bolognese’ in a cookbook or on a menu I steer clear) and while serving it up I’ll have to force myself to limit how much ragù I put on each plate, which isn’t as easy as it sounds, because it looks, smells and tastes so good.